 Food Systems Working Group

-Formed in 2003–2004, the Food Systems Working Group (FSWG) is a student-led organization that has included UCSC students, staff, faculty, and community members.
-FSWG works to bring sustainably grown food produced by socially responsible operations to campus dining halls and through a collaborative process, promote education and awareness of our food system.
+The Food Systems Working Group (FSWG) is a student-led organization that works to bring sustainably-grown food produced by socially-responsible operations to campus dining halls and, through a collaborative process, promote education and awareness of our food system.

 students with posters about "real food"